 And so the real work began.
 Not long after I returned to London I embarked on a mindfulness coaching course through my meditation mentor in Costa Rica.
 We worked as a triad (not the gang kind- the 3 kind) and a facilitator and over 4 months we spoke every week to explore the principles and practices of mindfulness and how we could build it into our lives.
 I expected it to apply more to my professional situation but we all very quickly saw opportunities to integrate into our personal lives.
 Alongside this I also did a personal mindfulness course with The Bloody Good Life - together I saw the transformations in my world I had wanted on my return.

 I had some big realisations that changed the way I thought and lived.

 1. The only person you can change is yourself.

 I expected everyone else to change when I came home.
 It took me a long time (and most of my adult life) to understand that you can work on yourself and change the traits in yourself you want to improve- you can't change anyone else.
 They will change when they want to and are ready.

 Interestingly though - when you start changing your behaviour (listening better, communicating more calmly), the response you get will be different and I am certain you will see a shift in the attitude of the people around you as they respond differently to the new you.

-I learnt to accept my bosses for who they were, and change the way approached them (less frustrated, more direct and firm) and while they are still who they are - 18 months on - they responded to me better in the last year I worked with them and we had a more open communication than ever before.
+I learnt to accept my bosses for who they were, and change the way I approached them (less frustrated, more direct and firm, less problem - more solution focused) and while they are still who they are - they responded to me better in the last year I worked with them and we had a more open communication than ever before.